 Three on-campus psychologists are available to assist students K-12, parents and staff, as required.
 The experienced psychology team provide short-term therapy adopting evidenced-based practice across a broad range of service areas including grief and separation, anxiety and mood-based concerns.

 Student wellbeing, morale, commitment and satisfaction is enhanced by the connections they make through the House system.

 Each student is allocated to one of four Houses: Acacia, Grevillea, Ironbark and Nicholii.
-Every week students gather for half-an-hour in House Families of fifteen or so children from K-12, reflecting the notion of school as a family where very child is known and valued.
+Every week students gather for half-an-hour in House Families of fifteen or so children from K-12, reflecting the notion of school as a family where every child is known and valued.
 Older students mentor younger ones and the younger ones get advice from older role models.

 A framework of inclusive wellbeing activities delivers a variety of practical learning experiences during House Family sessions.
 The framework incorporates the interconnecting themes of:

 - Connect: getting to know you, sense of belonging, getting along